 4) You can sign a waiver to give them more time to collect.
 While this is generally not a good idea, sometimes it’s in your best interest to do so.
 The IRS may use the hammer of levying your wages to get you to sign the waiver.
 It’s almost like blackmail, they sometimes won’t release a levy until you sign a document giving them more time to collect.

-5) Filing an Offer In Compromise with our tax relief help will extend the Statute of Limitations and give the IRS more time to collect.
+5) Filing an Offer In Compromise will extend the Statute of Limitations and give the IRS more time to collect.
 As mentioned in the Offer section of this website, it’s a dangerous thing to give the IRS a perfect path to all your assets and income streams unless you have a chance of winning!
+Reaching out to the professionals for tax relief help will give you the best chance of combatting the IRS.
 If an Offer In Compromise fails, the time the Offer was in the system, plus 30 days, is added to the time the IRS has left to collect the tax.

 6) The amount of time the IRS was considering the acceptance or denial of an installment agreement is added to the Statute Of Limitations for collections, plus 30 days.